|Take Poison Prevention Week Seriously

 Keep laundry pods out of your child’s reach.
 They are as toxic as they are colorful and squishy.

 Need more prevention reminders?
 Text “poison” to 22828 to subscribe to The Poison Post® for free, quarterly poison prevention updates by email.
 Or go to www.poison.org for more tips.

 About the National Capital Poison Center

 The National Capital Poison Center is an independent, not-for-profit organization and an accredited poison center.
 Its nurse and pharmacist Certified Specialists in Poison Information provide 24/7 telephone guidance for poison emergencies, free of charge.
 It also provides online guidance for poison emergencies through the webPOISONCONTROL® tool, health professional education in toxicology, and poison prevention education.
-Service focuses on the metro DC area with a national scope for projects such as webPOISONCONTROL, the National Battery Ingestion Hotline (202-625-3333), and The Poison Post®.
+Service focuses on the metro DC area with a national scope for projects such as webPOISONCONTROL, the National Battery Ingestion Hotline (202-625-3333) [battery hotline number is now 800-498-8666], and The Poison Post®.

 For more information:

 Media Relations at National Capital Poison Center (Washington, DC)